cemicvetic/API-Testing-Guidelines/README.md

 * G013 Login w/o Password: Tests login without a password.
 * G014 Registration with Existing Email: Checks registration with an already used email.
 * G015 Space trimming: Verifies that spaces are trimmed in user data.

+#### Client-Specific Tests
+* C01 CreateClient: Validates client creation.
+* C02 GetAllClients: Tests retrieval of all clients.
+* C03 GetClientByID: Retrieves a specific client by ID.
+* C04 GetClientByName: Searches for clients by name.
+* C05 UpdateClient: Tests updating client information.
+* C06 DeleteClient: Validates deletion of a client.

+#### Vendor-Specific Tests
+* V01 CreateVendor: Validates vendor creation.
+* V02 GetAllVendors: Tests retrieval of all vendors.
+* V03 GetVendorByID: Retrieves a specific vendor by ID.
+* V04 GetVendorByName: Searches for vendors by name.
+* V05 UpdateVendor: Tests updating vendor information.
+* V06 DeleteVendor: Validates deletion of a vendor.

+#### Service-Specific Tests
+* S01 CreateService: Validates service creation.
+* S02 GetAllServices: Tests retrieval of all services.
+* S03 GetServiceByID: Retrieves a specific service by ID.
+* S04 GetServiceByName: Searches for services by name.
+* S05 UpdateService: Tests updating service information.
+* S06 DeleteService: Validates deletion of a service.

+#### Order-Specific Tests
+* O01 CreateOrder: Validates order creation.
+* O02 GetAllOrders: Tests retrieval of all orders.
+* O03 GetOrderByID: Retrieves a specific order by ID.
+* O04 UpdateOrder: Tests updating order information.
+* O05 DeleteOrder: Validates deletion of an order.

+Each script is specifically designed to validate key functionalities and responses of the respective API endpoints.